Optimal Bayesian design for model discrimination via classification: Examples

 \subsubsection{One-dimensional Estimated Expected Loss Curves}

-Figure~\ref{fig:1d_results} shows the approximate expected loss functions for 1 design observation under several estimation approaches and loss functions.
-It is evident that all the functions are qualitatively similar and produce the same optimal design around $0.5 - 0.75$ days.
-However, the times needed to construct the curves are vastly different.
-For the 0--1 loss, it took less than $1$~minute for the two tree classification approaches, about $4.3$ minutes for the random forest classification approach, and more than $18$ minutes using $4$ parallel cores for the ABC approach to generate the respective graphs.
-Despite the much higher simulation effort needed for the ABC approach, its estimates of the expected loss functions are still considerably noisier than the estimates of the classification approaches.
+Figure~\ref{fig:1d_results} shows the approximate expected loss functions for 1 design observation under several estimation approaches and loss functions over a grid of design points with spacing 0.1.
+It is evident that all the functions are qualitatively similar and produce the same optimal design around $0.5 - 0.7$ days.
+In particular, one can see that the expected loss curves for both the 0--1 loss and the multinomial deviance loss seem to be minimised at around the same observation time.
+However, the times needed to construct the curves are vastly different between the different approaches.
+On our workstation, it took less than half a minute for the cross-validated tree classification approach (single core), between $4$ and $5$ minutes for the random forest classification approach (single core), and between $9.5$ and $10$ minutes using $8$ parallel cores for the ABC approach to generate the respective graphs.
+Creating the reference table with 400K simulations required only between $3.5$ and $4$ seconds in this example, since sampling via the Gillespie algorithm is very efficient.
+In our example, what is causing the computational inefficiency of ABC is having to sort the large reference table for each outer draw to obtain the retained ABC sample.
+Despite the much higher computational effort needed for the ABC approach, its estimates of the expected loss functions are still considerably noisier than the estimates of the classification approaches, which is mostly due to the relatively small outer sample size of 2000.